JasweenBrar/Simple-Book-Store/README.md

 Selection:
 ```

-### 3. Delete book
+### 📒📝📗 Feature 3: Delete book

-This function gives the user the ability to remove a book from the database by giving the books title and author.
+This function allows the user to remove a book from the database by giving the book title and author.

+{console}

-### 4. Search book
+### 📒📝📗 Feature 4: Search book

-This function allows the user to input a books title and author, and that book entry in the database will be shown, including its quantity and unique ID.
+This function allows the user to input a book's title and author, and the corresponding entry in the database will be shown:

 ```console
 ======SEARCHING BOOK=====